mkdocstrings/griffe/docs/guide/users/extending.md

 Griffe then follows the [Visitor pattern](https://www.wikiwand.com/en/Visitor_pattern) to walk the tree and extract information.
 For ASTs, Griffe uses its [Visitor agent][griffe.Visitor] and for object trees, it uses its [Inspector agent][griffe.Inspector].

 Sometimes during the walk through the tree (depth-first order), both the visitor and inspector agents will trigger events.
 These events can be hooked on by extensions to alter or enhance Griffe's behavior.
-Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an [Object][griffe.Object] subclass, such as a [Module][griffe.Module], a [Class][griffe.Class], a [Function][griffe.Function], or an [Attribute][griffe.Attribute].
+Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an [Object][griffe.Object] subclass, such as a [Module][griffe.Module], a [Class][griffe.Class], a [Function][griffe.Function], an [Attribute][griffe.Attribute], or a [Type Alias][griffe.TypeAlias].
 Extensions will therefore be able to modify these instances.

 The following flow chart shows an example of an AST visit.
 The tree is simplified: actual trees have a lot more nodes like `if/elif/else` nodes, `try/except/else/finally` nodes, [and many more][ast.AST].